miyako/4d-plugin-svg-converter-light/README.md

 4d-plugin-svg-converter-light
 =============================

-4D implementation of the libsvg program.
-The output is PDF.
+4D implementation of the SVG2PDF program.

 ### Platform